runtimeverification/wasm-semantics/README.md

 ### System Dependencies

-The following are needed for building/running KEVM:
+The following are needed for building/running KWASM:

 -   [git](https://git-scm.com/)
 -   [Pandoc >= 1.17](https://pandoc.org) is used to generate the `*.k` files from the `*.md` files.